 Derek Balmer PPRWA

-If I were advising anyone on making a collection of contemporary British art, I wouldn’t hesitate to recommend ‘The Road to Marathon’ ”
+If I were advising anyone on making a collection of contemporary British art, I wouldn’t hesitate to recommend any of Derek Balmer's work.”

 Try this experiment.
 Close your eyes, remember a favourite place (landscape, street, garden, room), and picture it for a while.